jlan84/sql-assignment/sprint.md

-  1. Let's start by answering the question, "How many users bought a meal?"
-     We will need to perform joins on the Event,Meal, and User tables.
+  1. Let's start by answering the question, "How many meals did each user buy" We will need to perform joins on the Event,Meal  tables.

    2. First, [filter](http://www.techonthenet.com/sql/where.php) the event type by bought.